A weighted one-level density of families of $L$-functions: Proof of Theorem and Theorem

-see~\eqref{5.2.4} for the definition of $\mathcal B$.
+We notice that, as in the proof of \cite[Corollary 6.4]{CFZratioconj}, we can prove that the arithmetical coefficient is convergent if all the variables are in small disk around 0, being $\mathcal A(\underline 0) = \mathcal B$, with $\mathcal B$ defined in \eqref{5.2.4}.
 As in the previous example, this gives a formula for~\eqref{5.2.10} with all the main terms and error $O(X^{1/2+\varepsilon})$.
 Differentiating this formula with respect to $C$ at $C=D$, we get

 with

 If $A,B,D\ll(\log X)^{-1}$ the above formula simplifies a lot, since in this case

 and